giraffe-fsharp/Giraffe/README.md

     ]
 ```

-You can also use the [`WriteJsonAsync`](#writejsonasync) extension method to return a default serialized JSON response back to the client.
+You can also use the [`WriteJsonAsync`](#writejsonasync) extension method to return a serialized JSON response back to the client.

 ### xml